H-Matthews/SFML_Learning/docs/Game_Design_Techniques.md

 The code for both drawChildren() will be the same as updateChildren() that is call draw() again if it has a child in the mChildren std::vector.
 The implementation for drawCurrent will be provided from the derived classes depending on how it needs to be drawn.

 Every frame we will call these functions from the root SceneNode that way we iterate each child correctly

+There is a visualization of the Scene Graph [Here](../docs/Diagrams/SceneGraph.dio)